The Great Gatsby

 What Happens in The Great Gatsby?
 Full Plot Summary

 What happens when the American Dream becomes a dangerous obsession?
-F. Scott Fitzgerald’s The Great Gatsby (1925) plunges readers into the heart of the Jazz Age, a world shimmering with promise yet shadowed by disillusionment.
-Narrated by Nick Carraway, the novel chronicles his experiences on Long Island during the summer of 1922 as he encounters
+F. Scott Fitzgerald’s The Great Gatsby plunges readers into the heart of the Jazz Age, a world shimmering with promise yet shadowed by disillusionment.
+Narrated by Nick Carraway, the novel chronicles his experiences on Long Island during the summer of 1922 as he encounters the magnetic

 What Happens in The Great Gatsby?
 Full Plot Summary Read More »